 - The practice of Bikram Yoga promotes the cleansing of the body and release of toxins and utmost flexibility.

 - It can also reduce stress and increase blood circulation.

 - The practice of Bikram Yoga can help you reach an ideal weight and develop muscles.

 - Anyone can practice Bikram Yoga: even people with chronic diseases such as arthritis, diabetes, and thyroid disorders may benefit in doing the yoga poses by reducing symptoms.
 Bikram is also one of the best ways to prevent any future ailments by keeping the body healthy.

 In fact, it has helped its founder, Bikram, recover from a serious knee injury he acquired in his training for weightlifting.
 He had been told by his doctors that he would never be able to walk again.
 After consulting his yoga teacher, Bikram resumed his yoga practice and his daily performance of the asanas allowed him to rebuild his muscle and walk again.
 From celebrities, to athletes, to ordinary people, most everyone that tries it agrees that Bikram Yoga helped them in reaching high levels of performance, extending their careers, healing their bodies, achieving mental clarity and increased energy.

 Personally?
 I have been practicing a couple of times a week for three months.
 I have been able to heal some chronic nagging injuries and prevent new injuries that I tend to develop from my other workouts.
 I have improved strength, flexibility, and stamina, am sleeping better at night, have more energy during the day, have less stress and anxiety, need less medication, and enjoy better digestion.
 I think that’s a pretty good deal!!
 Plus it just feels great--it’s like getting a massage inside and out.

-Click here to return to our article database 'Free Fitness Advice'
+Return to our article database "Free Fitness Advice."